 All of these primary treatment processes expose the concrete tanks to extreme erosive wear because water with large particles is consistently pumped through.
 Hard-Cem is the only concrete hardener that can be used in vertical and horizontal applications to withstand the abrasive-erosive streams these tanks are exposed to.
 Hard-Cem’s versatility allowed for Hard-Cem shotcrete to be placed in the primary treatment screening tanks, providing the tank bottoms and walls with highly erosion resistant concrete surfaces.
 Additionally, Hard-Cem was utilized in the facility cast-in-place flatwork in key areas subject to mechanical abrasion.

 Hard-Cem is an Integral Hardening Admixture used to increase Abrasion and Erosion resistance of concrete.
-Hard-Cem is added to the concrete at the time of batching to increase the hardness of the concrete and expand concrete wear life.
+Hard-Cem is added to the concrete at the time of batching to increase the hardness of the concrete and extend concrete wear life.
 It outperforms and overcomes deficiencies of labor intensive surface applied hardeners, and can be used to enhance...